-- comply with relevant Treasurer' instructions issued under section 41 of the Public Finance and Audit Act 1987, and relevant Australian Accounting Standards; - are in accordance with the accounts and records of the South Australian Film Corporation; and - present a true and fair view of the financial position of the South Australian Film Corporation as at 30 June 2020 - and the results of its operation and cash flows for the financial year.

-We certify that the internal controls employed by the South Australian Film Corporation for the financial year over its financial reporting and its preparation of the general purpose financial statements have been effective throughout the reporting period.
+- financial statements for the South Australian Film Corporation: - are in accordance with the accounts and records of the South Australian Film Corporation; - comply with relevant Treasurer' instructions - comply with relevant accounting standards; and - present a true and fair view of the financial position of the South Australian Film Corporation at the end of the financial year and the result of its operations and cash flows for the financial year. - internal controls employed by the South Australian Film Corporation for the financial year over its financial reporting and its preparation of financial statements have been effective.